SeqWare/seqware/seqware-distribution/docs/site/content/partners.md

 These are the folks that have made SeqWare possible.
 Most development activity now centers around SeqWare at Nimbus Informatics and OICR:

-* **Brian O'Connor**: Manager and Senior Software Architect.
+* **Brian O'Connor**: Director of Cloud Projects.
 Started the project in the Nelson lab and moved in 2010 to UNC which was the TCGA center responsible for RNASeq data creation.
-Brian is currently directing SeqWare and all other projects under the software engineering umbrella.
+Brian is currently directing SeqWare and all other cloud-based projects under the software engineering umbrella.
 You can contact Brian at briandoconnor at gmail dot com.
 * **Denis Yuen**: Developer/architect on all things SeqWare at OICR since 2012.
 Also a cloud / dev-ops developer on projects such as [Bindle](https://github.com/CloudBindle).
 * **Pipeline (Workflow) Development and Evaluation**: Develop workflows (among other useful things) on top of SeqWare at OICR
     * **Morgan Taschuk**: Program leader